Generated Cranberry River planning scene with a forested trout stream and riverside campsite corridor, not an exact location photo

 Yes on stable moderate flow, but it is still a mountain river.
 Save energy, limit unnecessary crossings, and keep an exit plan if weather changes.

-Skip it when heavy rain is still moving water, when the corridor is carrying unsafe push, or when warm summer temperatures make trout handling a poor call.
+Skip it when heavy rain is still moving water, when the area is carrying unsafe push, or when warm summer temperatures make trout handling a poor call.